jmfvarela/mockingHTTPServices/README.md

 # Collecting data
 Set proxy in your browser to localhost:1090.

 Navigate with your browser over the resources to collect.
-For example:
+Examples:
 * http://api.openweathermap.org/data/2.5/weather?q=Seville,Sp&appid=2de143494c0b295cca9337e1e96b00e0
 * https://en.wikipedia.org/w/api.php?format=json&action=query&titles=mock&prop=revisions&rvprop=content

-If you are going to use HTTPS, you can install the server certificate 'CertificateAuthorityCertificate.pem' into the "Certification Authorities" in the browser.
+If you are going to use HTTPS, you can install the server certificate 'CertificateAuthorityCertificate.pem' into the "Certification Authorities" in your browser.

-Capture logs executing:
+Capture logs:
 ```
 node dumpToLogs
 ```

 # Configuring mocks
-* Create new mock extracting fields (httpRequest, httpResponse, times, timeToLive) from mockserver_request.log in the format:
+* Create new mock extracting data (httpRequest, httpResponse, times, timeToLive) from mockserver_request.log in the format:
 ```
 mockServerClient("localhost", 1080).mockAnyResponse(
 {